Frequently Asked Questions

 On top of all of the music on this site, we also perform halftime shows at every home game, and at most two away games.
 Each show will be different.
 Each year varies, but football games are typically over weekend, with a few weekends off.
 Check out this year's football schedule for a good idea of when we'll be playing.

 Halftime music is usually handed out during or after band camp, and throughout the season as it is written.
-Our halftime show typically range from 3 to 5 short tunes, and must be memorized.
+Our halftime show typically ranges from 3 to 5 short tunes, and must be memorized.

 - I keep hearing about "Tech Day," what is it?

 - Every year, over the second weekend in July, we hold Tech Weekend.
-Free of charge, you get to spend a weekend in and around Elliott Hall of Music, learning all sorts of good stuff about the Purdue Drumline.
+You get to spend a weekend in and around Elliott Hall of Music, learning all sorts of good stuff about the Purdue Drumline.

 - Take a look at the latest itinerary to familiarize yourself with what exactly we do - everything from practicing basic techniques, to marching, to having a movie night!
 It's like a two-day high school 'band camp,' but college drumline oriented, and way better.

 - Remember - this isn't mandatory!
 You can make the line without attending Tech Weekend, and attendance by no means guarantees a spot on the line.

 - When is Tech Weekend?

 - This is the Purdue Drumline & Percussion Ensemble website, but all I see is Drumline information.
 What gives?

 We now have a full page dedicated to Percussion Ensemble, which you can find here.
-If you're lazy, here's some key points regarding the group and how it's ran.
+Here's some key points regarding the group and how it's ran:

 Any questions about Percussion Ensemble can be directed towards us through our Contact page.